openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    subsignature
    override-equivalent signature

-The overriding or hiding method’s access modifier must provide no less access as that of the overridden or hidden method.
+The access modifier of an overriding or hiding method must provide no less access than was provided in the overridden or hidden method.

 A :index:`compile-time error` occurs if: